Patch My PC / Blog

 configuring the skipuserstatuspage is a good thing

 Once configured, I also needed to ensure that the Company Portal app would be automatically launched when the user logs in to Windows—and only once!
-To do so, I uploaded this PowerShell script and ensured that it was also added to the AP-DPP Profile.
+To do so, I needed a PowerShell script (works for APv1 and Apv2)

 # Path to store the PowerShell script